Safeguarding to the glory of God

 Within the church community, there are those who are saved by grace and walking faithfully in the power of the Holy Spirit, those who are saved but are struggling with a wide range of issues, those who are seeking the Lord but are not yet saved, those whom we are ministering to on a practical level but are spiritually disinterested and many other variations too.
 Churches, whilst not unique, are in an unusual position from a safeguarding perspective.
 The acceptance of all into the community involves welcoming strangers and even those who may pose a risk to children, young people or vulnerable adults.

 This introduces particular risks that many organisations can eliminate through exclusion of the risky individual.
 Handling such situations requires great care and wisdom, but we must wrestle with this challenge with wisdom and discernment if we are to be faithful to the gospel.
 In another context, Jesus told us to be wise as serpents and harmless as doves and this certainly seems to apply to safeguarding.

 Dealing with sin in our midst

-In scripture, serious personal or corporate sin is exposed, challenged rebuked and judged.
+In scripture, serious, personal or corporate sin is exposed, challenged, rebuked and judged.
 While we must always deal in love with those who have fallen into sin, seeking their repentance and restoration and never seeking to publicly humiliate or vilify an individual or group, we must never forget that “sin in the camp” is detestable to God who will ultimately judge, and such sin should never be covered up or excused.
 Leaders are to be held especially accountable since they have greater authority and responsibility.
-Great wisdom and sensitivity is required, but the Lord reveals himself as one who opposes injustice and exploitation and we as his people must value what he values.
+Great wisdom and sensitivity are required, but the Lord reveals Himself as one who opposes injustice and exploitation and we, as His people, must value what He values.

 The love of God for a broken and corrupt world